Curriculum

 • Learn the months of the year

-• Learn the primary colors & shapes
+• Learn the primary colors and shapes

 Silver Level